-Key words: Atypical leprosy, histoid leprosy, Lucio phenomenon, Lazarine leprosy, erythema nodosum leprosum, skin ulceration, Mycobacterium leprae, Mycobacterium lepromatosis, multidrug therapy, India.
+Key words: Atypical leprosy, histoid leprosy, Lucio phenomenon, Lazarine leprosy, erythema nodosum leprosum, skin ulceration, Mycobacterium leprae, Mycobacterium lepromatosis, multi-drug therapy, India

-The saying, "diseases don't read textbooks" is certainly applicable to leprosy.
-In an era when it is commonly thought that leprosy has been eliminated, we still encounter numerous new cases and more so atypical ones.
+The saying, 'diseases don't read textbooks' is certainly applicable to leprosy.
+In an era when it is common thought that leprosy has been eliminated, we still encounter numerous new cases and more so atypical ones.
 Although not uncommon, these varied presentations are met with diagnostic challenges which delay multidrug therapy (MDT) and increase the risk of impending complications.
 This necessitates a high clinical index of suspicion, especially in the tropics and subtropics where leprosy is endemic.
-In this article we highlight some atypical forms of leprosy which should alert primary care-givers and dermatologists in training.
+In this article we highlight some atypical forms of leprosy which can alert primary care-givers and dermatologists in training.